-The Ross School of Business demands their MBA students to sharpen their critical thinking skills, asking them to work in an action-based curriculum - that is, a learning system where students are urged to make judgments, ask questions, and detect problems within certain business management models.
+The Ross School of Business demands their MBA students to sharpen their critical thinking skills, asking them to work in an action-based curriculum - that is, a learning system where students are urged to make judgements, ask questions, and detect problems within certain business management models.
 Becoming effective leaders and managers requires the ability to identify problems and introducing new solutions.

 - Pursuing your MBA degree in the U.S. can be a challenging experience, but can open up several opportunities for you as you seek out exciting new careers.

 - These programs can often be highly competitive, and very rigorous.

 - If you do apply for an MBA, you will likely be required to take the Graduate Management Admission Test (GMAT) to accompany your application.